iechor/docs/content/engine/security/userns-remap.md

     user has an entry in each.
 If not, you need to add it, being careful to avoid overlap.

-    If you want to use the `dockremap` user automatically created by Docker, check for the `dockremap` entry in these files after configuring and restarting Docker.
+    If you want to use the `dockremap` user automatically created by iEchor, check for the `dockremap` entry in these files after configuring and restarting iEchor.

-3. If there are any locations on the Docker host where the unprivileged user needs to write, adjust the permissions of those locations accordingly.
-This is also true if you want to use the `dockremap` user automatically created by Docker, but you can't modify the permissions until after configuring and restarting Docker.
+3. If there are any locations on the iEchor host where the unprivileged user needs to write, adjust the permissions of those locations accordingly.
+This is also true if you want to use the `dockremap` user automatically created by iEchor, but you can't modify the permissions until after configuring and restarting iEchor.

-4. Enabling `userns-remap` effectively masks existing image and container layers, as well as other Docker objects within `/var/lib/docker/`.
-This is because Docker needs to adjust the ownership of these resources and actually stores them in a subdirectory within `/var/lib/docker/`.
-It is best to enable this feature on a new Docker installation rather than an existing one.
+4. Enabling `userns-remap` effectively masks existing image and container layers, as well as other iEchor objects within `/var/lib/iechor/`.
+This is because iEchor needs to adjust the ownership of these resources and actually stores them in a subdirectory within `/var/lib/iechor/`.
+It is best to enable this feature on a new iEchor installation rather than an existing one.

     Along the same lines, if you disable `userns-remap` you can't access any of the resources created while it was enabled.